Chaffelson/nipyapi/README.rst

 --------

 **Three layers of Python support for working with Apache NiFi:**
- - High-level Demos and example scripts
+ - Top-level examples (see `examples directory <examples/>`_ with usage guide)
  - Mid-level Client SDK for typical complex tasks
  - Low-level Client SDKs for the full API implementation of NiFi and selected sub-projects

 **Functionality Highlights:**
+ - **Profiles System**: One-command environment switching with ``nipyapi.profiles.switch('single-user')`` (see `profiles documentation <docs/profiles.rst>`_)
+ - **Modern Authentication**: Built-in support for Basic Auth, mTLS, OIDC/OAuth2, and LDAP
+ - **Environment Management**: YAML/JSON configuration with environment variable overrides
- - Detailed documentation of the full SDK at all levels
+ - **Detailed documentation** of the full SDK at all levels
- - CRUD wrappers for common task areas like Processor Groups, Processors, Templates, Registry Clients, Registry Buckets, Registry Flows, etc.
+ - **CRUD wrappers** for common task areas like Processor Groups, Processors, Clients, Buckets, Flows, etc.
- - Convenience functions for inventory tasks, such as recursively retrieving the entire canvas, or a flat list of all Process Groups
+ - **Convenience functions** for inventory tasks, such as recursively retrieving the entire canvas, or a flat list of all Process Groups
- - Support for scheduling and purging flows, controller services, and connections
+ - **Support for scheduling and purging** flows, controller services, and connections
- - Support for fetching and updating Variable Registries
- - Support for import/export of Versioned Flows from NiFi-Registry
+ - **Support for import/export** of Versioned Flows from various sources
- - Docker Compose configurations for testing and deployment
+ - **Integrated Docker workflow** with Makefile automation and profile-based testing
- - A scripted deployment of an interactive environment, and a secured configuration, for testing and demonstration purposes

 Please see the `issue <https://github.com/Chaffelson/nipyapi/issues>`_ register for more information on current development.